apteryxxyz/next-ws/packages/cli/README.md

 Next WS (`next-ws`) is an advanced Next.js **13** plugin designed to seamlessly integrate WebSocket server functionality into API routes within the **app directory**.
 With Next WS, you no longer require a separate server for WebSocket functionality.

+> The last supported version of Next.js is 13.4.12.

-It's important to note that this module can only be used when working with a server.
+It's **important** to note that this module can only be used when working with a server.
 Unfortunately, in serverless environments like Vercel, WebSocket servers cannot be used.
 Additionally, this module was built for the app directory and is incompatible with the older pages directory.

 Next WS is still pre its 1.0 release, and as such, things may change.
 If you find any bugs or have any suggestions, please open an issue on the GitHub repository.